waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Pathfinding:** Always use the latest version of custom tools (e.g., `find_path_v3`).
 - **Battle Strategy:** Use `battle_strategist_v2` for trainer battles.
 - **Ledge Logic:** Ledges are one-way (South/Down).

+## Strategy for Bellsprout
+- Location: Route 31 Tall Grass.
+- Method: Encounter in grass.
+- Team: Use Calcifer (Cyndaquil) to weaken.
+Fire is strong against Grass, so be careful not to KO.
+Tackle is safer than Ember.
+- Catching: Use Poké Ball.
+- Goal: Trade for ONIX in Violet City.